Quality Improvement in Hospice Care

 Task Assistance

-Studies have shown that palliative/hospice care staff experience moral distress, compassion fatigue, death anxiety, and burnout related to the job [13].
-Hospice nurses can apply task assistance in the workplace by providing shift relief to other members of the team when necessary.
+Studies have shown that palliative/hospice care staff experience moral distress, compassion fatigue, death anxiety, and burnout related to the job (13).
+Hospice nurses can apply task assistance in the workplace by providing shift relief to other team members when necessary.

-Case Study Reflection: The team is discussing ways to meet the new SMART goal.
+The team is discussing ways to meet the new SMART goal.
 As a reminder, the goal is “Over the next three months, 80% of all nurse case managers will document conversations with transportation companies in the medical record.”
 Several team members offer ideas.
-One CM says “We just need to hire more CMs.
-It’s not fair that we have to work under so much pressure.”
-Another CM says, “I agree, we need at least two new CMs.”
-The leaders reveal that the agency budget will not allow for new hires at the moment.
-Based on this new knowledge as well as information from the section above, what is a TeamSTEPPS intervention that does not lead to additional costs for the agency, that would help the CMs who are overwhelmed?
+One CM says, “We just need to hire more CMs.
+It’s unfair that we must work under so much pressure.”
+Another CM says, “We need at least two new CMs.”
+The leaders reveal that the agency budget will not allow for new hires.
+Based on this new knowledge and information from the section above, what is a TeamSTEPPS intervention that does not lead to additional costs for the agency and would help the CMs who are overwhelmed?

 Quality Improvement Example